Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Evaluation

-\paragraph{Time/memory performance} To ensure that our system can offer immediate feedback during real-time scanning, we compare its speed and GPU memory usage against all baseline approaches in Table~\ref{tab:time_and_memory_and_render}.
-Across all evaluated datasets, our method consistently delivers ultra-fast and stable performance, significantly outperforming other methods, including GSFusion, which is also based on SDF fusion and implemented in \texttt{C++}.
-Our system runs at only 79 \textit{fps} on ScanNet++ because of its much higher resolution (1752$\times$1168, which is 2.2$\times$ that of \peng{standard RGB-D images}).
-Please note that GS-ICP SLAM and GauS-SLAM exhaust the entire 24GB of GPU memory when processing the high-resolution ScanNet++ Dataset.
-Furthermore, our method achieves 250 \textit{fps} on the synthetic Replica Dataset. \peng{The Replica scenes are larger than the Indoor scenes, yet the overall memory overhead is similar.
-It shows that the Gaussian reconstruction on the Replica Dataset consumes less memory than that on the Indoor Dataset.} This is attributed to the high-quality SDF reconstruction, which reduces the number of Gaussians required.
-Fig. \ref{fig::render_method_ablation} illustrates the differences in SDF and Gaussian rendering results between real-world and synthetic \peng{datasets}.
+To ensure that our system can offer immediate feedback during real-time scanning, we compared its speed and GPU memory usage to those of all baseline approaches: see Table~\ref{tab:time_and_memory_and_render}.
+Across all evaluated datasets, our method consistently delivers ultra-fast and stable performance, significantly outperforming other methods, including GSFusion, which is also based on SDF fusion and implemented in C++.
+Our system runs at only 79 fps on ScanNet++ because of its much higher resolution (1752$\times$1168, which is 2.2$\times$ that of \peng{standard RGB-D images}).
+Please note that GS-ICP SLAM and GauS-SLAM exhaust the entire 24GB of GPU memory when processing the high-resolution ScanNet++ dataset.
+Furthermore, our method achieves 250 fps on the synthetic Replica Dataset. \peng{The Replica scenes are larger than our indoor scenes, yet the overall memory overhead is similar.
+It shows that the Gaussian reconstruction on the Replica Dataset consumes less memory than that on our indoor dataset.} This is attributed to the high-quality SDF reconstruction, which reduces the number of Gaussians required.
+Fig. \ref{fig::render_method_ablation} later illustrates the differences in SDF and Gaussian rendering results between real-world and synthetic \peng{datasets}.